anamarijaeres/Monitoring-sensor-readings-in-real-time/README.md

 Kafka is configured using the server.properties configuration file located in KAFKA_HOME\config directory.

-    (eg C:\kafka\config\server.properties)
+    C:\kafka\config\server.properties

-Kafka stores content to the location defined in the server.properties file under the value
+Kafka stores content to the location defined in the server.properties file under the value 'log.dirs'.

-    'log.dirs'

 Value set log.dirs arbitrarily, eg KAFKA_HOME\data\kafka.
 All other settings can remain on assumed values.